Earth system model development

 To simulate the future evolution of the climate incorporating Earth system feedbacks.

-HadGEM3-ES: Inclusion of Earth system components within HadGEM3.
+Met Office climate prediction model: HadGEM3 family: Inclusion of Earth system components within HadGEM3.

-UKCA: Tropospheric and stratospheric chemistry and aerosols within the climate model.
+United Kingdom Chemistry and Aerosols (UKCA) Model: Tropospheric and stratospheric chemistry and aerosols within the climate model.

 COMBINE: EU project on earth system modelling.